nathalie-megevand/Teaching-HEIGVD-RES-2017-Labo-02/README.md

 Finally, **run Wireshark and capture traffic** between your clients and the server. **Inspect the TCP segments** and study the content on the header fields (source address, source port, destination address, destination port).
 Compare these values for outgoing and incoming traffic.
 Make sure that you understand the relationship between these header values and how sockets are identified on both sides of the communication channel.

+### <a name="Task3"></a>Task 3: Implement the client for the Roulette Protocol v1

+**Implement the RouletteV1ClientImpl.java class**, based on the specification in this document and on the provided unit tests.
+Be aware, however, that these tests do not fully validate the behaviour of your code!

+Thanks to your implementation, it should be possible to write a client application for the Roulette Protocol (e.g. an application doing the same job as the `client.js` Node.js script provided in the lab repo).

-### <a name="Task3.1"></a>Task 3.1: Write automated tests to specify the behavior of the app
+### <a name="Task4"></a>Task 4: Write automated tests to specify the behaviour of the v2 protocol

-Each group should write a collection of JUnit tests **before** implementing the Roulette client and server.
+Each group should write a collection of JUnit tests **before** implementing the v2 Roulette client and server.
 The tests are meant to specify the expected behavior of the application, so that it can be validated automatically, on a regular basis.

+Create a file `RouletteV2XXXTest.java` (replace XXX with your GitHub account) in the test project and add at least 3 tests to validate other aspects of the code.
+In this test file, create methods to validate the v2 specification as completely as possible.
+In other words, read carefully the Roulette v2 Protocol Specification and define a test for every rule defined in the protocol (port, message syntax, behaviour).

 When all groups have submitted their tests, we will integrate them on the master branch of the original repo.
 All groups will then have to merge the contributions into their repo.
 In other words, each group will validate its implementation against the tests submitted by all groups (and we will add our own).